postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/apimatic.md

     * A nickname for the integration.
     * The Postman workspace that the collection you want to back up belongs to.
     * The Postman collection you want to back up.
-    * The GitHub repository your collection will be saved to.
+    * The GitHub repository your collection will be backed up to.
-    * The directory in the GitHub repository in which to save your collection.
+    * The directory in the GitHub repository in which to back up your collection.
 If a directory with that name does not exist, it will be created when you add the integration.
     * A filename for the backup file.
-    * The format in which you want to save the collection.
+    * The format in which you want to back up the collection.
-    * The name of the GitHub branch to save the collection to.
+    * The name of the GitHub branch in which to back up the collection.
 This branch must already exist, and the integration process will fail if you specify an invalid branch name.
 1. Select **Add Integration**.

     <img alt="APIMatic integration form" src="https://assets.postman.com/postman-docs/apimatic-save-config-v9.jpg" width="400px"/>